What is a CAS?

 Please check your CAS statement carefully to make sure your personal information is correct.
 Note that your name should be shown exactly as it appears on your passport.

-When you apply to extend your Tier 4 (general) student visa for your degree course, you will need a second CAS, which will also confirm the deposit you have paid.
+When you apply to extend your Student visa for your degree course, you will need a second CAS, which will also confirm the deposit you have paid.

 In addition to the information above, your CAS statement will include: